NeuroDesk/neurodesk.github.io/content/en/docs/Neurodesktop/storage.md

 ![{538BB51E-0FEB-46EA-B1B8-FDF122776735}](https://user-images.githubusercontent.com/4021595/160577507-b5159bae-13c0-4fbf-85da-0ce55fd481f3.png)

+after the upload is finished, the files can be found in /home/user/thinclient_drives/GUACFS (or /home/vdiuser/thinclient_drives/GUACFS if using Neurodesktop on the NECTAR DESKTOP SERVICE).

 To download files from the desktop using the same mechanism you need to open the guacamole settings by pressing CTRL-ALT-SHIFT.
 This will open a menu on the side:

 ![{A12EDB8A-3D01-4524-A7B5-24E5E94FB418}](https://user-images.githubusercontent.com/4021595/160577828-0f8ba04e-aed7-4c26-a8d2-baf6c4be317a.png)